neherlab/pangraph/notes/n00_build_order_dependence.typ

 order when `--guide-tree` is given.
 It does achieve argument-order independence, but it is strictly weaker:

-- It only covers the `--guide-tree` path.
-The neighbour-joining path has its own order dependence:
+- It only covers the `--guide-tree` path, leaving the default invocation broken.
+The neighbor-joining path has its own, independent order dependence, addressed separately below.
-  `pair()` uses `Q.argmin()` (`tree/neighbor_joining.rs:64`), which returns the first minimum in row-major order, tie-broken by input position.
 - It trades one arbitrary convention for another. `((A,B),C)` and `((B,A),C)` are the same topology but would still give different graphs.
 - It has an implementation trap: `PathId.0` is used as a direct index into the FASTA vector (`reconstruct/reconstruct_run.rs:62` together with `build/build_run.rs:44`), so renumbering without permuting the records silently verifies against the wrong sequences.

-By contrast, canonicalising the aligner boundary removes the dependence on #emph[all] of these at once.
-Because `graph_join` is symmetric (`map_merge` over `BTreeMap`s) and `merge_graphs` uses left/right only for debug logging, sibling order in the tree also stops mattering once the aligner input is canonical.
+By contrast, canonicalising the aligner boundary removes the dependence on the first two at once.
+Because `graph_join` is symmetric (`map_merge` over `BTreeMap`s) and `merge_graphs` uses left/right
+only for debug logging, sibling order in the tree also stops mattering once the aligner input is canonical --- confirmed by measurement.
+The neighbor-joining path needs its own fix, which is the one place where this approach is not sufficient on its own.

 == Problems this could introduce